Get a quote

 What is hurricane insurance?

 The term “hurricane insurance” can be misleading.
 There is no single coverage that addresses all the damage caused by a hurricane.
-However, most homeowners insurance policies, like the ones from Kin, do offer coverage for hurricane wind damage.
+However, most homeowners insurance policies do offer coverage for hurricane wind damage.
 If you live in a hurricane-prone area like Florida, your homeowners insurance policy usually has a separate deductible – a hurricane deductible – that applies for the wind damage caused by named storms.

 For the flood damage that accompanies hurricanes, you need either a separate flood policy altogether or to add a flood insurance endorsement to your policy.
 A standard homeowners insurance policy doesn’t cover water damage caused by storm surge, and hurricane insurance doesn’t cover storm surge damage, either.
 (More on that distinction in a bit.)